trexfeathers/trexfeathers.github.io/content/orienteering/postbox_o.md

    3. Clicking elsewhere on the map with deactivate this mode (point goes blue).
 5. Click the `Postboxes` button in the top menu.
 Your map should now be populated with all the postbox sites within its boundaries.
+6. Check the controls against [the original map](https://overpass-turbo.eu/s/1ogb), as there can be extras/duplicates in OpenOrienteeringMap.
+Duplicates can be deleted in the 'control description' section on the right.
-6. OPTIONAL: Edit the details in the 'control description' section on the right (the auto-generated scores have no significance).
+7. OPTIONAL: Edit the details in the 'control description' section on the right (the auto-generated scores have no significance).
-7. Click `Save & get PDF map` in the top-right.
+8. Click `Save & get PDF map` in the top-right.
-8. Print the PDF.
+9. Print the PDF.

 #### Set up MapRun